Exploration by Optimization with Hybrid Regularizers: Logarithmic Regret with Adversarial Robustness in Partial Monitoring: Exploration by Optimization

 where the first inequality follows from Sion's minimax theorem.\footnote{We abuse the notation and ignore several variables.}

-\paragraph{ExO for BOBW guarantees} Since the original ExO in~\eqref{eq:exo-original} considers only adversarial environments, the self-bounding technique, which requires a lower bound in terms of FTRL output $q$, is not applicable.
+\paragraph{Exploration by optimization for best-of-both-worlds guarantees} Since the original ExO in~\eqref{eq:exo-original} considers only adversarial environments, the self-bounding technique, which requires a lower bound in terms of FTRL output $q$, is not applicable.
 In particular, there is a case where the solution of~\eqref{eq:exo-original} satisfies $p_a = 0$ even when $q_a > 0$.
 To address this issue, the following optimization problem over the restricted feasible region $\calP'(q) \subset \calP_k$ was investigated~\citep{tsuchiya23best}:

 Note that the feasible region for action selection probability $p$ is \emph{truncated} probability simplex $\calP'(q)$, which allows to use the self-bounding technique since $p \geq q / (2k)$.
 Despite the fact that minimization problem~\eqref{eq:exo-bobwpm} restricts the feasible region, the optimal value in~\eqref{eq:exo-bobwpm} is bounded by $3 m^2 k^3 \eta$ as in~\eqref{eq:exo-original}.
-This can be confirmed by observing $p^{\mathsf{NS}} \in \calP'(q)$.
+This can be confirmed by observing~$p^{\mathsf{NS}} \in \calP'(q)$.

-The regret upper bound for stochastic environments in~\citet{tsuchiya23best, tsuchiya23stability} obtained through optimization problem~\eqref{eq:exo-bobwpm}, is $O(k^4 m^2 \log (T) \log(kT) / \Delta)$.
+The regret upper bound for stochastic environments in~\citet{tsuchiya23best, tsuchiya23stability} obtained by solving the optimization problem~\eqref{eq:exo-bobwpm} is $O(k^4 m^2 \log T \log(kT) / \Delta)$.
 Although this bound is poly-logarithmic in $T$, it is highly suboptimal.
 First, the dependence on $T$ is $O(\log^2 T)$, which is suboptimal and comes from the use of the Shannon entropy regularizer.
-In fact, all but one regret upper bounds are at least $O(\log^2 T)$ even for simple settings like multi-armed bandits, motivating us to use other regularizers.\footnote{The only exception, a reduction approach by~\citet{dann23blackbox} is difficult to use in PM.
+In fact, all but one regret upper bounds based on the Shannon entropy regularizer are at least~$O(\log^2 T)$ even for simple settings like multi-armed bandits, motivating us to use other regularizers.\footnote{The only exception, a reduction approach by~\citet{dann23blackbox} is difficult to use in PM.
 See Section~\ref{sec:local} for a detailed discussion.} The bound also depends on the minimum suboptimality gap $\Delta$ rather than action-wise suboptimality gaps $(\Delta_a)_{a \neq a^*}$.
 Furthermore, the dependence on $k$ is $k^4$, which is highly suboptimal and comes from the use of probability simplex $\calP'_k(q)$ in~\eqref{eq:exo-bobwpm}.
-In order to overcome these issues, we will employ a hybrid regularizer as the main regularizer, which is known to achieve $O(\log T)$ and $\Delta_a$-dependent regret bounds in simpler online settings, We then investigate its behavior under the ExO technique.
+In order to overcome these issues, we will employ a hybrid regularizer as the main regularizer, which is known to achieve the~$O(\log T)$ and $(\Delta_a)_{a}$-dependent regret bounds in simpler online settings.
+We then investigate its behavior under the ExO technique.